edina/nbexchange/README.md

 ### **`user_plugin_class`** revisited

-For the exchange to work, it needs some details about the user connecting to it - specifically, it needs 7 pieces of information:
+For the exchange to work, it needs some details about the user connecting to it - specifically, it looks for 6 pieces of information:

 - `name`: The username of the person (eg `perllaghu`).
   - In our system, we prefix the persons login username with the org_id for where their from (eg `1_perllaghu`.)